Explicitly Quantum-parallel Computation by Displacements: Background

 \subsection{Gaussian and coherent states of light}

 A concept within quantum optics, which will be important for understanding the results and discussion presented later in this manuscript is that of Gaussianity and non-Gaussianity.
 These concepts play an important role in how easy a system is to classically simulate.
-A system which is easy to simulate classically cannot deliver a true quantum advantage, as the simulation could simply be used in place of a physical system.\footnote{Note that the discussion of an advantage here is in the abstract computer science sense of performance scaling, there could of course be a practical advantage from effective clock speed or parallization of tasks on specific hardware.} We start our discussion with coherent states, the quantum analog of classical electromagnetic waves.
+A system which is easy to simulate classically cannot deliver a true quantum advantage, as the simulation could simply be used in place of a physical system\cite{footnote4}.
+We start our discussion with coherent states, the quantum analog of classical electromagnetic waves.
 While not completely classical \cite{Gerry_Knight_2004}, coherent states act as electromagnetic waves with some uncertainty in the field and energy values.
 The mean displacement and phase of coherent states however transform as electromagnetic waves would be expected to under beamsplitting; in particular, performing beamsplitting on a pair of coherent states will not produce entanglement.
 From this observation alone, it is clear that by themselves coherent states alone cannot effectively be used for quantum information processing.
 This applies even to very weak coherent states, which may on average have a single photon or less \cite{Lee2019approxSinglePhoton}.

 Field uncertainty can be reduced by squeezing operations, which periodically reduces the uncertainty in the fields at a particular point in time at the cost of increasing it at another \cite{Gerry_Knight_2004}.
 States produced by a combination of displacement (the operations which create coherent states) and squeezing produce a class of optical states known as Gaussian states \cite{Bartlett2002GaussEfficient,Wang2007GaussQuantInfo}.
 Gaussian states can support quantum correlations; beamsplitting of separable Gaussian states can produce entanglement.
 Gaussian states, however, are efficiently described by only the first and second moments of the quadrature operators, and therefore these degrees of freedom can be simulated and described in a classically efficient way.
 A procedural guide for how to do this can be found in \cite{brask2022gaussianstatesoperations}.
 The photon counting statistics of Gaussian states of light cannot however be efficiently simulated, and non-Gaussian measurements, such as photon counting measurements, can render a Gaussian state non-Gaussian, and therefore no longer easily simulable, a process which will be important to later discussions.
 Non-Gaussianity can also be induced by evolving with any operator generated from terms which involves a higher order than second order of any combination of creation/annihilation operator.
 As a concrete example, terms of the form $\hat{a}^{(\dagger)}_1\hat{a}^{(\dagger)}_2$ maintain Gaussianity, while those of $\hat{a}^{(\dagger)}_1\hat{a}^{(\dagger)}_2\hat{a}^{(\dagger)}_3$ would not, where $1$, $2$, and $3$ are arbitrary (possibly repeated) indices, and a dagger in parentheses indicates that an operator can be a creation or annihilation operator.
 For a review of non-Gaussianity and how it relates to other properies such as Wigner negativity, see \cite{Walschaers2021nonGauss}.